Skip to content

 The GUI allows:

-• Cancel: Immediate stop, already imported objects remain.
+• Cancel: Immediate stop; already imported objects are retained.

-These options are configurable under: Administration → [Tenant name] management → Settings for [Tenant name] → JDisc
+These options are configurable under: Administration > [Tenant Name] Administration > Settings > JDisc

 Category: JDisc Discovery (Objects)#

-Objects can be updated individually via JDisc data.
-Prerequisite: Serial number, Hostname, or FQDN is known.
+Objects can be individually updated with JDisc data.
+Prerequisite: serial number, hostname, or FQDN is known.

-The serial number is only displayed if the connection is via GraphQL.
+The serial number is only displayed when the connection is made via GraphQL.

 Automated Import via Console#